 |A steeple in the park in Recoleta.|

 Add a razor with a new blade for each of us, our crystal deodorant, a small bag of my nail stuff, hair products, and we’ve got it covered.
 After spending an hour or more gathering the items we’ll need, that part of the packing is done.

 Today, I’ll go through the box of cold-weather and water-resistant clothing and start packing my suitcase.
 Tomorrow, we’re having the final bag of laundry done (there are no laundromats in this area) and will add whatever we need from the laundry when it’s delivered on Saturday.

 |There are also many historical hotels and buildings in the area.|

-Yesterday, we printed 21 pages of documents and vouchers that Ponant requires in paper format and more copies of my food list, adding them to the litany of health certificates and other documents we already have ready to go in a large manila envelope.
+Yesterday, we printed 21 pages of documents and vouchers that Ponant requires in paper format and more copies of my food list.
+I added them to the litany of health certificates and other documents we already have ready to go in a large manila envelope.

-Another task I completed yesterday was setting up “bill pay” payments in our bank account due on February.
-At the first of each month, we pay off all of our credit cards in full to make room for the next barrage of big payments towards vacation homes, cruises, rental cars, and other living expenses.
+Another task I completed yesterday was setting up “bill pay” payments in our bank account due in February.
+At the first of each month, we pay off all of our credit cards in total to make room for the next barrage of significant payments towards vacation homes, cruises, rental cars, and other living expenses.

 |Tom is quite a history buff and is particularly fascinated with older structures.|

-Also today, I’ll be working on sending the grandkids a little something for Valentine’s Day.
+Also, today, I’ll be working on sending the grandkids a little something for Valentine’s Day.
 We’ll already be in South Africa by February 14th, arriving on the 11th.
-However, some of the items we order require advance planning and a two or three-day window isn’t sufficient.
+However, some of the items we order require planning, and a two or three-day window isn’t sufficient.